Line 3 Replacement Program (Canada)Return to project

 Enbridge operates the longest and most complex liquids pipeline system in the world.
-Over the past decade, we’ve transported more than 15 billion barrels of crude oil with a safe delivery record that’s better than 99.999 per cent.
+Over the past decade, from 2009 through 2019, we’ve transported more than 24.6 billion barrels of crude oil with a safe delivery record that’s better than 99.999%.
 And we know that’s not good enough.
 Our goal—simply, unequivocally—will always be zero incidents.

 At Enbridge, we back up our safety priorities by investing heavily in the tools, technologies, and strategies to ensure our energy transportation and distribution systems operate safely, reliably, and in an environmentally responsible manner.
-Over the past five years, ending in 2016, we spent $5.18 billion (USD and CAD) on system integrity and leak detection across our crude oil and liquids pipeline operations.
+In 2018, we spent nearly C$1.2 billion on system integrity and leak detection across our crude oil and liquids pipeline operations.

 Government regulations for the approval and maintenance of pipelines are transparent and rigorous.
 With our focus on safety, and our commitment to adopting state-of-the-art technology, Enbridge meets and often exceeds those regulations – and that has earned us recognition as an industry leader.